floodg/ev-segment/README.md

 ### `yarn start`

-To run the page with analytics calls, run
+To run the page with analytics calls, run (not sure how this works)

 ```
 REACT_APP_SEGMENT_WRITE_KEY=<write_key_here> yarn start